MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-setup-configuration.md

 The following diagram depicts the overall setup and configuration process for Defender for Business.

+> [!TIP]
-If you used the setup wizard, then you've likely already completed steps 1-3, and possibly step 4.
+> If you used the setup wizard, then you've likely already completed steps 1-3, and possibly step 4.

 :::image type="content" source="media/mdb-setup-process.png" alt-text="Setup and configuration for Defender for Business.":::